 Bolingbroke real estate is some of the most expensive in Georgia, although Bolingbroke house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bolingbroke is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Bolingbroke isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bolingbroke are a mix of both white- and blue-collar jobs.
 Overall, Bolingbroke is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Bolingbroke who work in sales jobs (38.78%), architecture and engineering (12.93%), and management occupations (10.20%).

 Also of interest is that Bolingbroke has more people living here who work in computers and math than 95% of the places in the US.